Non-Surgical Blemish removal: From £100

 Commonly found on the face and neck they sit just below the skin surface, often containing a central red spot and reddish extensions which radiate outwards like a spider's web.
 They are common and may be benign, presenting in around 10-15% of healthy adults.

 Made up of clusters of tiny capillaries at the surface of the skin, forming a small round dome.
-They range in colour from bright red to purple.
-Initially they may be only a tenth of a millimetre in diameter and almost flat, appearing as small red dots.
-However, they then usually grow to about one or two millimetres across, and sometimes to a centimetre.
+They range in color from bright red to purple.
+Initially, they may be only a tenth of a millimeter in diameter and almost flat, appearing as small red dots.
+However, they then usually grow to about one or two millimeters across, and sometimes to a centimeter.

 These are an overgrowth of skin cells.
-Most commonly found on areas that rub such as necklines, underarms and skin folds.
-Skin tags have a loose area of excess skin attached with a stalk and can vary greatly in size from pinhead to broad bean.
+Most commonly found in areas that rub such as necklines, underarms and skin folds.
+Skin tags have a loose area of excess skin attached with a stalk and can vary greatly in size from a pinhead to broad bean.

-These are the only type of wart that is non contagious.
-They are a symptom of ageing, long term sun damage and genetics.
-They are found on the temples, sides of face and upper body.
-They can vary in colour from pale yellow to a very dark brown and resemble a ‘bran flake’ that has been stuck to the skin.
+These are the only type of wart that is non-contagious.
+They are a symptom of aging, long-term sun damage, and genetics.
+They are found on the temples, sides of the face and upper body.
+They can vary in color from pale yellow to a very dark brown and resemble a ‘bran flake’ that has been stuck to the skin.

 Warts are small, non-cancerous, quite contagious growths caused by a strain of the human papillomas virus.
 There are various types of warts, including plane warts and common warts.